Mentor for Organizations

 Priority Health

-Meaning Drift
+Meaning Gap

 Engineering managers are translating 'scale infrastructure' as 'ship faster' — the priority is losing meaning at layer 3.

-Priority Clarity · Behavioral Change · Decision Consistency · Leadership Development · Proactive Mentoring · Organizational Intelligence · Culture Measurement · Team Analytics · Strategy Alignment ·
+Clear priorities · Behavioral Change · Decision Consistency · Leadership Development · Proactive Mentoring · Organizational Intelligence · Culture Measurement · Team Analytics · Strategy Alignment ·

 The problem